Conservation laws and quantum error correction: towards a generalised matching decoder: Preliminaries

 Scalable quantum computation has been demonstrated to be possible in the presence of errors due to the celebrated threshold theorem~\cite{Shor96, AharonovBen-Or97, Aliferis06}.
 It shows that the logical error rate can be made vanishingly small by increasing the distance of a quantum error-correcting code, provided the rate of error the physical qubits experience is below some threshold amount.

-We require an efficient decoding algorithm to successfully recover encoded logical information.
-Given some prior information about the noise model, a decoder must interpret the syndrome information to find a correction operator $CE |\psi \rangle = |\psi \rangle$.
-As the code space is defined as the common $+1 $ eigenvalue eigenspace of the stabilizer operators, a $ -1 $ outcome indicates an error has occurred.
-We say that face $f$ supports a defect if stabilizer $S_f$ gives the $-1$ measurement outcome.
+To this end we require an efficient decoding algorithm to successfully recover encoded logical information.
+Given some prior information about the noise model, a decoder must interpret the syndrome information to find a correction operator $C \in \mathcal{P}^{\otimes n}$ such that $CE |\psi \rangle = |\psi \rangle$.

 We find a geometric interpretation for the syndrome data of the surface code that we can exploit to design decoding algorithms~\cite{Dennis02}.
 With the exception of qubits at the Pauli-X boundaries of lattice, all single qubit bit-flip errors create a pair of defects of the lattice on the two adjacent Pauli-Z type stabilizers.
 This allows us to regard an error as a string, where the defects lie at the end points of the string.
 If we assume that errors are uncommon, this means the task of correcting errors far from the lattice boundary involves pairing nearby defects~\cite{Dennis02}.
 A bit-flip error at a Pauli-X type boundary of the lattice creates a single defect.
 This means single defects near to the boundary can be paired directly to the boundary.